 Complications of Nf2

 People with Nf2 can develop benign skin tumors, similar to those characteristic of NF1.
-These should be monitored in case they get bigger, change, or cause pain.
+These should be monitored in case they grow, change, or cause pain.

 Spinal cord tumors may develop on the nerves surrounding the spine, resulting in trembling, numbness, and pain in the limbs.
 Tumors around the neck area may cause facial problems, for example, difficulty with smiling, blinking, or swallowing.